konakaji/konakaji.github.io/index.markdown

 In the paper, we propose the Generative Quantum Eigensolver (GQE) utilizing the generative model of quantum circuits and its pre-trainable Transformer implementation (GPT-QE).
 Please check our paper for the details.

 ## (ii) Adapting long-term algorithms for more near-term use
 Reducing the number of gates required for long-term quantum algorithms is crucial not only for improving time complexity but also for enhancing their near-term applicability.
-In line with this, we have recently posted papers for [Hamiltonian simulation](https://arxiv.org/abs/2302.14811) and for [solving differential equations](https://arxiv.org/abs/2306.11802).
+In line with this, we have recently posted papers for Hamiltonian simulation [PRX Quantum 5, 020330](https://journals.aps.org/prxquantum/abstract/10.1103/PRXQuantum.5.020330) and for [solving differential equations [https://arxiv.org/abs/2306.11802](https://arxiv.org/abs/2306.11802).

 ## (iii) Improving error-correcting techniques for the near-term
 We have entered the era of practical error correction in quantum computing.
 The recent success of cold atom quantum computers, less restricted by connectivity, underscores the need to develop new error-correcting codes beyond the surface code, along with their decoders and computational methods.